scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 3/12

 Strike into the target, attempting to push them back.
 Make a normal weapon attack, adding a proficient die to the roll.
 On hit the target is pushed back 1 tile and you move to occupy their space.
-On crit the target is staggered.
+On crit the target is staggered until the end of their next turn.

 ***Enhanced:*** Add a wound die to the roll.
 If you make 2 critical successes, the target is knocked prone instead of staggered.